dimitris-sweagle/sweagle-ansible/files/README.md

 Create a folder for these components to put their packages

-- jdk: you should have jdk package in gz format
+- jdk: you should have <ins>ONLY ONE</ins> jdk package in gz format
   - since 3.10, script executor will rely on GraalVM jdk (jdk1.8 v19.2 or higher)
   - other components still rely on JDK 1.8 (for openJDK taken from https://adoptopenjdk.net/releases.html)